StrataSource/Portal-2-Community-Edition/README.md

 Are you a Source licensee and want to contribute to the P2CE codebase?
 Let me know via the TWP discord or drop me an email at <josephmarsden@towerdevs.xyz>.

-The internal version of this repo is located at https://heliosado01.helios.tower.local/DefaultCollection/Portal%202%20Community%20Edition.
+The internal version of this repo is located at: https://heliosado01.helios.tower.local/DefaultCollection/Portal%202%20Community%20Edition.
 (Must be on the VPN to access this)